 The first thing you should implement for your website is a sitemap.

 A sitemap is a file where you provide information about the pages, pictures, videos, and other files to help search engines discover, crawl, and index it.
 Or when you update your content it gives a hint that search engines should check it out again.
+It also can help you find all pages on a website.

 Luckily if you are using popular CMS systems like WordPress, they provide basic sitemaps without using any plugins.
 However, I do recommend using SEO plugins like Rank Math that helps you set up and control your sitemap indexing.